PED Sensor Testing Now Available For Genix Test Unit

 A Pedestrian (PED) sensor reacts to collisions in order to improve pedestrian safety in the event of an accident.
 This is comprised of two pressure sensors attached at either end of a plastic tube fitted along the width of the bumper, which when compressed causes the bonnet to loosen automatically.
 Until recently, we would provide a separate sensor test unit for testing PED sensors, alongside the GTU.

-This testing functionality has now been incorporated into the GTU to provide a cost-effective test solution for automotive manufacturers.
+PED sensor testing has now been incorporated into the GTU to provide a cost-effective test solution for automotive manufacturers.
 The GTU can now test these sensors by using an actuator to squeeze the pressure tube, simulating a traffic incident, and communicating with the sensors to ensure that the pressure is being detected at each end.

 The GTU is capable of testing a wide range of sensors and electronics in sub-assemblies such as bumpers, spoilers and door modules alongside PED sensors, including: